balramo92/Phase1_project/README.md

 ## Recommendation

+1. Avoid flying if inclement weather is forecasted.
+Weather plays a very strong role in creating accidents as the data has shown above.
+Therefore, it is very important that pilots pay attention to weather forecasts when preparing to travel.
+Executives must take calls to avoid travel if inclement weather is forecasted as the type of plane becomes irrelevant in that case.

+2. Avoid reciprocating engine as aircrafts with these engines are involved in the highest number of fatalities.
+Aircrafts with Turbojet engines have the lowest fatalities so I would recommend an aircraft with a Turbojet

+3. Develop Approach through the use of flight simulators.
+The highest number of fatalities have occured during the Approach phase of the flight.
+So it is very important that pilots take care and develop their approach skills through the use of flight simulators.

-After looking at the data: Since our intended purpose of travel is Corporate travel, Learjets are underrepresented in terms of total fatal accidents.
+4. Final recommendation of aircraft:Since our intended purpose of travel is Corporate travel, Learjets are underrepresented in terms of total fatal accidents.
 Meaning Learjets make up 3% of the total incident/accident but only represent 1% of the total fatalities.
 So among the Learjet I would recommend one with a Turbojet engine as those are the ones with the least number of incidents and fatalities, so to name one model it would be a Learjet LR -25.
-There are other Makes of planes with lower number of fatalities than Learjet but those numbers are too small to have any statistical significance.However, it is quite clear that weather plays a crucial role in the fatalities, so regarless of which plane is used, it is always advisable to assess weather and visual conditions before traveling
+There are other Makes of planes with lower number of fatalities than Learjet but those numbers are too small to have any statistical significance.

 ## Next Steps